OpenBB-finance/OpenBB/website/content/terminal/reference/economy/overview.md

 ---
 title: overview
-description: 'A comprehensive guide to monitor different financial markets that includes usage of command-line codes for the assessment of indices, US bonds, global bonds and currencies.
+description: "'A comprehensive guide to monitor different financial markets that includes" usage of command-line codes for the assessment of indices, US bonds, global bonds and currencies.
 US indices include examples of DJIA, S&P 500, Nasdaq Composite, and several others.
 The bond overview provides details about US 10 Year Treasury